-At least once every 2 years, an external audit shall be conducted by an audit team comprised of qualified auditors from a second agency and having at least one team member who is or has been previously qualified in the laboratory's current DNA technologies and platform.
+At least once every 2 years, an external audit shall be conducted by an audit team comprised of qualified auditors from a second agency(ies) and having at least one team member who is or has been previously qualified in the laboratory's current DNA technologies and platform.

-• Outsourcing (Forensic QAS and Offender QAS Standard 17.1): A vendor laboratory performing forensic and database DNA analysis shall comply with these Standards and the accreditation requirements of federal law.
+Outsourcing (Forensic QAS Standard 17.1): A vendor laboratory performing forensic and database DNA analysis shall comply with these Standards and the accreditation requirements of federal law.